saltstack/salt/doc/ref/configuration/minion.rst

 Caches the minion id to a file when the minion's :minion_conf:`id` is not statically defined in the minion config.
-This setting prevents potential problems when automatic minion id resolution changes, which can cause the minion to loose connection with the master.
+This setting prevents potential problems when automatic minion id resolution changes, which can cause the minion to lose connection with the master.
 To turn off minion id caching, set this config to ``False``.

 For more information, please see `Issue #7558`_ and `Pull Request #8488`_.